mathworks-ref-arch/matlab-dockerfile/MPM.md

 If you encounter a technical issue or have an enhancement request, create an issue [here](https://github.com/mathworks-ref-arch/matlab-dockerfile/issues).

 ## Changelog

+### 2024.1.1 - March 27, 2024
+- **Added**: Specify the `--no-jre` option to skip installation of the default Java Runtime Environment (JRE) used by MATLAB so that you can set a custom JRE.

 ### 2023.12.1 - December 14, 2023
 - **Added**: Support for Windows